int128/expand-action/README.md

 conftest/policy/foo.rego
 ```

-this action fallbacks to wildcard, that is, replaces a path variable with `*`, as follows:
+this action replaces all path variables with wildcard `*` as follows:

 ```
 */manifest/kustomization.yaml
 ```

+This allows inspection of all modules if a specific file such as a common policy is changed.

 ## Examples